Yet nothing really has prepared the Southeastern Conference player of the year for UCLA's Kyle Anderson.

 The Gators (34-2) have won with one of the nation's stingiest defenses all season, holding opponents to an average of 57.5 points a game that puts them third nationally.
 They like to press while smothering teams, and the Gators have held 26 opponents to 61 points or fewer.
-They advanced to their fourth straight regional semifinal by holding Pittsburgh to 45 points last weekend.

 In Steve Alford's first season, the fourth-seeded Bruins (28-8) scoring more points than they have in years.
 Alford said they will have to keep scoring against Florida.